Home > Mobility Finances > Financing and Grants for Home Mobility Equipment

 • Elizabeth Finn Care - This charity helps people who have found themselves unable to work due to physical and mental problems, or who are struggling to survive financially during retirement

-• Invalids at Home - This charity gives grants to help the disabled or people who are housebound due to a long term illness or condition.
+• Independence at Home Trust - This charity gives grants to help the disabled or people who are housebound due to a long term illness or condition.
 Grants can include mobility equipment (particularly wheelchairs), but also specialised beds and chairs.

-• Margaret De Sousa Deiro Fund - This charity gives grants of £100-£300 to women who are struggling financially.
+• Margaret's Fund - This charity gives grants of £100-£300 to women who are struggling financially.
 Grants are given towards the cost of heating, clothing, disability equipment and convalescent holidays.

 Social Work Departments